bitdessin/JustDeepIt/docs/source/quickstart/salient-object-detection.rst

     :align: center

-Training takes 3-4 hours, and it depends on the computer hardware.
+Training takes 1-2 hours, and it depends on the computer hardware.

 Inference
 =========

-In tab **Inference**, the **model weight** is specified to the training weights, whose file extension is :file:`pth` in general.
+In tab **Inference**, the **model weight** is specified to the training weights, whose file extension is :file:`.pth` in general.
 We specify **image folder** to the folder containing the images (e.g., :file:`data/query_images`) for inference.
 Note that the values of **model weight** and **image folder** may be different from the screenshot depending on user's environment.
 Then, we press button **Start Inference** for inference.